reframejs/reframe/docs/overview.template.md

 In short:

-> You can create static apps, dynamic apps, and hybrid apps.
+> You can create static, dynamic, and hybrid apps.

 Changing the type of your app is merely a matter of adding/removing `htmlStatic: true` / `domStatic: true` to your page configs.
+Therefore:

 > You can start writing your app and only later decide the type of your app.